-BLE (Bluetooth Low Energy) technology is based on the Bluetooth 4.0 standard, operates at 2,4GHz, and is designed to adapt to marketing logic on smartphones and tablets, almost in opposition to NFC (Near Field Communication) technology, with the exception that BLE technology has significantly longer reading distances, up to 100 metres.
+BLE (Bluetooth Low Energy) technology is based on the Bluetooth 4.0 standard, operates at 2,4GHz, and is designed to adapt to marketing logic on smartphones and tablets, almost in opposition to NFC (Near Field Communication) technology, with the exception that BLE technology has significantly longer reading distances, up to 100 meters.

 The data flow over Bluetooth Low Energy is mainly one-way communication.
 Consider BLE beacons attempting to interact with a nearby smartphone: a Bluetooth beacon device transmits data packets at regular intervals.
-Apps/pre-installed services on neighbouring devices detect these data packets.
+Apps/pre-installed services on neighboring devices detect these data packets.
 This Bluetooth connection can be used to send a message or promote an app.
 The complete Bluetooth BLE communication structure consists of 40 frequency channels separated by 2MHz to save energy and deliver faster data transfer speeds.
 Three of these channels are principal advertisement channels, with the remaining 37 being secondary data channels.
 Bluetooth communication begins with the three principal advertising channels before shifting to the subsidiary channels.

 Low-energy Bluetooth is supported by the majority of smartphones and tablets released after 2012.
 (BLE).
 Due to the huge variety of Android phones, certain models may support BLE while others may support an earlier version of Bluetooth.
 The table below lists which iOS devices support Bluetooth Low Energy (BLE).